forthy42/net2o/wiki/squid-contracts.md

 it is irrelevant who's obligation will be used to fulfill the contract.

 Real world assets may need a description.
 The description however reveals a lot about the transaction, and therefore must be encrypted.
-Assets have two-party transfers, so a DHE between the sender and receiver vault key is sufficient.
+Real-world assets have two-party transfers (you can't split real world assets), so a DHE between the sender and receiver vault key is sufficient.
 The DHE is mixed with an IV generated from the contract so far, and the description string has a 128 bit HMAC to check that the decryption was likely correct.

 [up](squid.md) [back](squid-fed.md) [next](squid-literature.md)